Sachiii23/monitoringDashboard-Angular-RxJS/README.md

-# MonitoringDashboard
+# 📊MonitoringDashboard

+A real-time monitoring dashboard built with Angular to help engineers detect, analyze, and respond to service issues quickly.
+Designed with high-glanceability, resilience, and real-time updates in mind.
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.2.7.

-## Development server
+## Features

 To start a local development server, run: